AmandaHJLIS/MarcViiew/README.md

 The application should be located at:
 SD:/apps/marcviiew/

-2. Copy marcviiew_games.txt to the root of the SD card:
+2. Copy marcviiew_games.txt and marcviiew_marc.txt to the root of the SD card:
 SD:/marcviiew_games.txt

 3. Connect the USB storage device containing your Wii games.